wakkihaya/neurotechjp/src/md/en/blog/ria-rustagi-neuphony.md

 ---
 title: 'High accurate and versatile.
 Meditation headband "Neuphony" | Ria Rustagi'
-subtitle: "For this interview, I had the opportunity to talk with Ria Rustagi, founder of Neuphony, a non-invasive EEG device which uses neurofeedback to improve concentration, sleep quality, and so on."
 description: "For this interview, I had the opportunity to talk with Ria Rustagi, founder of Neuphony, a non-invasive EEG device which uses neurofeedback to improve concentration, sleep quality, and so on."
 datePublished: "2021/6/26"
 bannerPhoto: "/img/ria-rustagi-neuphony/neuphony-top.jpg"